Improve public health and strengthen U.S. national security through global disease detection, response, prevention, and control strategies.

 - Programs to address malaria, neglected tropical diseases, and tobacco use

-The United States also cooperates with other countries to prepare for and respond to emerging and pandemic diseases, and to conduct research on public health issues.
-In February 2010, the United States announced a new Global Health Initiative, which invests $63 billion over 6 years to help partner countries improve health outcomes through strengthened health systems, with a particular focus on improving the health of women, newborns, and children.
+The United States cooperates with other countries to address priority public health issues and prepare for and respond to emerging and pandemic diseases.
+In February 2010, the United States announced a new Global Health Initiative, which invests $63 billion over 6 years to help partner countries improve health outcomes, with a particular focus on improving the health of women, newborns, and children.
+In 2014, the Obama Administration launched the Global Health Security Agenda to accelerate progress toward a world safe and secure from infectious disease threats.
+As part of the Global Health Security Agenda, USG agencies are harnessing $5 billion to address Ebola preparedness overseas and at home, and are also working with other nations building capacity needed to prevent, detect, and respond to other infectious disease threats.

 How does improved global health help the United States?